vitthalyp/AlgOne_Material/M13_Puzzle/README.md

 ## Representation - Icosahedron

-Present the puzzle by placing its pieces at particular vertices of an icosahedron with a hole centered at (0,0,0).
+Present the puzzle by placing its pieces at the vertices of an icosahedron with a hole centered at (0,0,0).

 ## Prototype 3